edgedb/edgedb/docs/datamodel/links.rst

     }
     FILTER .owner.name = 'Billie';

-It is possible to traverse any link backwards.
-When a *many-to-one* link is traversed backwards, the result represents a *one-to-many* relationship instead.
+When a *many-to-one* link is treated as a *backlink* it becomes a *one-to-many* relationship instead.
 For example, the previous query can be re-written like this:

 .. code-block:: edgeql